David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Saving people is a command from the heart, the nature of the armed forces, and a public duty, not a "favor" or grace.
 * The sacrifice of many officers and soldiers during floods is the clearest proof of the spirit of "sacrificing oneself for the people," refuting the callousness of distorted arguments.
 * Vietnam is always proactive in disaster prevention plans; the evacuation and rescue of tens of thousands of people is a massive effort of the entire political system, not "passivity."

+**24. On Building Culture:**

+**Allegation:** Claims that the policy of building an advanced culture imbued with national identity is "unrealistic", "formalistic", "demagogic"; that the Party does not truly care about developing culture and people.
+* Building culture is a strategic goal, both a driving force and a spiritual foundation of society, concretized through many Resolutions and achieving great achievements (heritage preservation, human cultural development).
+* Traditional and modern cultural values are harmoniously combined, creating endogenous strength for the country, not empty words.
+* Struggle against hybrid, depraved cultural trends or the abuse of "creative freedom" to oppose the regime and go against good customs and traditions.